devtut/generate/docs/python/security-and-cryptography.md

 ```

 **Note**: The above examples use PKCS#1 v1.5 signing algorithm which is very common. pycrypto also implements the newer PKCS#1 PSS algorithm, replacing `PKCS1_v1_5` by `PKCS1_PSS` in the examples should     work if you want to use that one.
-Currently there seems to be [little reason to use it](http://web.archive.org/web/20170306084343/http://crypto.stackexchange.com/questions/3850/is-rsassa-pkcs1-v1-5-a-good-signature-scheme-for-new-systems) however.
+Currently there seems to be [little reason to use it](http://crypto.stackexchange.com/questions/3850/is-rsassa-pkcs1-v1-5-a-good-signature-scheme-for-new-systems) however.

-## Symmetric encryption using pycrypto
+## Asymmetric RSA encryption using pycrypto

-Python's built-in crypto functionality is currently limited to hashing.
-For encryption a third-party module like [pycrypto](http://web.archive.org/web/20170306084343/https://pypi.python.org/pypi/pycrypto) is required.
-For example, it provides the [AES algorithm](http://web.archive.org/web/20170306084343/https://en.wikipedia.org/wiki/Advanced_Encryption_Standard) which is considered state of the art for symmetric encryption.
+Asymmetric encryption has the advantage that a message can be encrypted without exchanging a secret key with the recipient of the message.
+The sender merely needs to know the recipients public key, this allows encrypting the message in such a way that only the designated recipient (who has the corresponding private key) can decrypt it.
+Currently, a third-party module like [pycrypto](https://pypi.python.org/pypi/pycrypto) is required for this functionality.

 ```
-import hashlib
-import math
-import os

-from Crypto.Cipher import AES
+from Crypto.Cipher import PKCS1_OAEP
+from Crypto.PublicKey import RSA

-message = b'Lorem ipsum'
+message = b'This is a very secret message.'

-password = b'highly secure encryption password' iv = os.urandom(16)
+with open('pubkey.pem', 'rb') as f:
-key = hashlib.pbkdf2_hmac('sha256', password, b'aes key', 100000, dklen=32)
+    key = RSA.importKey(f.read())

-message = message.ljust(int(math.ceil(len(message) / 16.0) * 16), b'\0')
+cipher = PKCS1_OAEP.new(key)
-encrypted = AES.new(key, AES.MODE_CBC, iv).encrypt(message)
+encrypted = cipher.encrypt(message)

 ```

-The AES algorithm takes three parameters: encryption key, initialization vector (IV) and the actual message to be encrypted.
-AES key length must be a multiple of 128 bits so a passphrase cannot be used directly.
-Here we use the [built-in implementation of the PBKDF2 algorithm](http://web.archive.org/web/20170306084343/https://stackoverflow.com/documentation/python/2598/security-and-cryptography/8622/secure-password-hashing) to generate a 256 bit key from the password.

-The initialization vector is typically a random string, its purpose is making sure that encrypting the same message twice will not produce the same result again.
-It needs to be stored along with the encrypted message, as knowing it is necessary to successfully decrypt the message.

-Finally, there is also something to consider about the message: its length must be a multiple of 16 bytes.
-The example above solves this issue by padding the message with zero bytes as necessary.

-The following code will decrypt the message again:
+The recipient can decrypt the message then if they have the right private key:

 ```
+with open('privkey.pem', 'rb') as f:
-key = hashlib.pbkdf2_hmac('sha256', password, b'aes key', 100000, dklen=32)
+    key = RSA.importKey(f.read())
-message = AES.new(key, AES.MODE_CBC, iv).decrypt(encrypted)
+cipher = PKCS1_OAEP.new(key)
-message = message.rstrip(b'\0')
+decrypted = cipher.decrypt(encrypted)

 ```

-Note that the zero bytes used for padding have to be removed after decryption.
+**Note**: The above examples use PKCS#1 OAEP encryption scheme. pycrypto also implements PKCS#1 v1.5 encryption scheme, this one is not recommended for new protocols however due to [known caveats](http://security.stackexchange.com/questions/32050/what-specific-padding-weakness-does-oaep-address-in-rsa).